Pelagicore/software-factory/docs/chapters/workflow/release/howto-release-pelux.rst

 * Make sure the manifest builds properly in the CI system for all variants without any unexpected warnings and with no errors.
 * Make sure each variant works on target as intended.
-* Make sure the SDK builds properly for all variants
+* Make sure the SDK builds properly for all variants and that it works for cross-compilation.
 * Create a tag in the release branch.

 Prepare the SDE